SELab-2/OSOC-4/info/user_manual.md

 ![projects](screenshots/projects.png)

 This screen has two sides.
 On the left you can see the student list with their filters.
 To find more info on this part, see [Students](#846-students).
 On the right part of the screen you see the projects.
-They two parts are seperated by a green arrow directing to the right inside a green circle.
+The two parts are seperated by a green arrow directing to the right inside a green circle.

-On the right part of the screen (the projects part), you can see a searchbar, a reset button, a 'people needed' checkbox, a 'conflicts' button and a 'new project' button and a list of projects.
+On the right part of the screen (the projects part), you can see a searchbar, a reset button, a 'people needed' checkbox, a 'conflicts' button, a 'new project' button and a list of projects.
 In the searchbar you can search projects by name.
 The cross on the right side of the searchbar is the reset button.
 By pushing this button, the search bar will become empty.
 The 'people needed' checkbox allows you to see only the projects of which the required skills are not completely satisfied.
 If there is at least one required skill which is not linked to a student participation, this project will be shown when the 'people needed' checkbox is enabled.
 The conflicts button allows you to watch all the students who are assigned to more than one project.
 The 'New project' button redirects to another screen where you can create a new project.
 In the student list all projects are shown with a project card.

 ##### 8.4.5.1 Resolving conflicts